-Upon CDE-approval of the SELPA local plan, including revisions and updates, the LEAs participating in the SELPA must post the current local plan on the internet website of each LEA, including Sections B–E and attachments, as well as Section A.
+Upon CDE approval of the SELPA Local Plan, including amendments, the LEAs participating in the SELPA must post the current Local Plan on the website of each LEA, including Sections B, D, E, and Attachments.

-Pursuant to EC Section 56140, within 45 day of a SELPA submitting a local plan for consideration, the COE must either approve or disapprove by the LEA or group of LEAs within the county or counties.
+Pursuant to EC Section 56140, within 45 days, a COE must either approve or disapprove a Local Plan submitted by an LEA or group of LEAs within the county or counties.

-- If approved, the COE must submit the completed local plan with comments and recommendations using templates found herein to the CDE for the consideration of approval.
+- If approved, the COE must submit the completed Local Plan with comments and recommendations using appropriate CDE-adopted templates to the CDE for review and approval.

-- If disapproved, the COE must return the local plan with comments and recommendations to the LEA.
-The LEA may immediately appeal to the CDE to overrule the COE’s disapproval.
-The CDE will make a decision on an appeal within 30 days of the receipt of the appeal.
+- If disapproved, the COE must return the Local Plan with comments and recommendations to the LEA.
+The LEA may immediately appeal to the CDE.
+The CDE will provide a decision within 30 days of the receipt of the appeal.

 COE Website Posting and Availability Requirements (EC Section 56205.5)

-A county superintendent of schools must post on the internet website of the COE, current approved SELPA local plans, including Sections B through E, with attachments; and any CDE-approved updates or revisions to the plans for all SELPAs operating within county.
+A county superintendent of schools must post on the website of the COE, current approved SELPA Local Plans, including Sections A, B, D, E, with Attachments; and any CDE approved amendments to the plans for all SELPAs operating within county.